Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders

-\begin{description} \item[Supplementary Materials:] Descriptions of real datasets used, directions on how to obtain datasets, and link to code for reproducibility. (pdf) \item[R-package for NIMIWAE routine:] R-package NIMIWAE containing code to perform the diagnostic methods described in the article.
-The package can be downloaded from \url{https://github.com/DavidKLim/NIMIWAE} (website) \item[R Paper repo for reproducibility:] Github repository to replicate all analyses, figures, and tables from this paper can be found here: \url{https://github.com/DavidKLim/NIMIWAE_Paper} (website) \end{description}
+"Web Appendices A and B, referenced in Sections \ref{sec:meth} - \ref{sec:examples2} are available with this paper at the Biometrics website on Wiley Online Library."
+Additionally, the NIMIWAE R package containing code to perform the diagnostic methods described in the article can be downloaded from \url{https://github.com/DavidKLim/NIMIWAE}, and the repository of code to replicate all figures and tables from this paper can be found here: \url{https://github.com/DavidKLim/NIMIWAE_Paper}.